 It is the student's responsibility to notify Student Financial Services if they will receive any assistance not reflected on their award letter.
-If the student will receive outside scholarships, they should complete the "Report Outside Scholarships and Other Benefits" form, which is available on our forms page under the link to the appropriate aid year.
+If the student will receive outside scholarships, they should complete the Outside Scholarships Self-Reporting Form, which is available on our forms page under the link to the appropriate aid year.

-Reductions that must be made are done in the following order: any unmet need, need-based loans, work study and then need-based grants.
+Reductions are generally made in the following order: any unmet need, need-based loans, work study and then need-based grants.
 Every effort will be made not to reduce University grants unless required by federal or state regulations and University policy.
 State grants are considered outside resources, and these will be used to reduce need-based grants before need-based loans or work study are reduced.

 Please Note: For Title IV Federal financial aid programs and any need-based financial aid, the total financial aid package a student receives cannot exceed the University's estimated cost of attendance.

 Pending Aid: Students who report non-university awards to Student Financial Services will receive financial aid pending annotated on their student billing accounts.
 Actual amounts will be credited to the student's account when the award funds are received.
 At some point during the academic year, if it is deemed unlikely that unreceived non-university awards fund will be received, this pending aid may be removed from a student's account.